GoogleCloudPlatform/terraform-google-cloudsqlnetworking/examples/1.Host-Service-Project/readme.md

 ## Pre-requisite

-1. User should have terraform and gcloud installed in the machine from which they plan to execute this script.
-Here are the link that describes the [terraform installation](https://developer.hashicorp.com/terraform/tutorials/gcp-get-started/install-cli) steps and [gcloud cli installation steps](https://cloud.google.com/sdk/docs/install) .
+1. User should have [terraform](https://developer.hashicorp.com/terraform/tutorials/gcp-get-started/install-cli) and [gcloud SDK](https://cloud.google.com/sdk/docs/install) installed in the machine from which they plan to execute this script.
-2. User should have two GCP projects which will be used as part of this guide.
-First GCP project will act as a Host Project and the Second GCP Project will act as a Service Project.
+2. User should have two Google Cloud projects which will be used as part of this guide.
+One of the Google Cloud project will act as a Host Project and the other will act as a Service Project.
 3. User planning to run this script should have following permissions asssigned to them in the respective projects as described below.
-User can either use webconsole or gcloud cli to assign these permission to the user identity using which these scripts will be executed.
+User can either use Google Cloud Platform console or gcloud SDK to assign these permission to the user identity using which these scripts will be executed.
 User can follow either step `3.a.` or `3.b.` or `3.c.` to complete this step.
    - **Host Project**
       - roles/compute.networkAdmin
       - roles/compute.securityAdmin